sungchun12/iot-python-webapp/README.md

 - Use this as a demo for yourself and your team to launch an end to end data application
 - Gain familiarity with terraform infrastructure as code to make launching future data pipelines easier: [terraform modules](/tf_modules/main.tf)
-- Explore building a frontend in python using the open source [Dash Framework](https://plot.ly/dash/)
+- Explore building a frontend in Python using the open source [Dash Framework](https://plot.ly/dash/)
 - Reference the build yaml files as starter cicd templates for yourself: [first_build.yaml](first_build.yaml), [cloudbuild.yaml](cloudbuild.yaml), [destroy_build.yaml](destroy_build.yaml)
 - See how easy it is to build and push a docker image to a container registry: [Dockerfile](Dockerfile)
 - Get a look and feel for encrypting and decrypting credentials using KMS: [secrets creator](/tf_modules/modules/secrets_manager/main.tf)
-- Explore how to read and write to a bigtable database with python: [cloud function src](tf_modules/modules/data_pipeline/cloud_function_src/main.py)
+- Explore how to read and write to a bigtable database with Python: [cloud function src](tf_modules/modules/data_pipeline/cloud_function_src/main.py)
 - Show me how to do it better and how YOU are using it! ;)

 ## Architecture Diagram